Island Bungalows: Blacks Island

 Choose from two available waterfront bungalows, starting from $1.25M to $1.35M each, nestled among the palms on Black’s Island.
 Connected by an elevated 1,200-foot-long boardwalk, the fully equipped private waterfront bungalows on Black’s Island each tout stunning views.

 Choose from two unique bungalow floor plans, each thoughtfully designed for family comfort.
 The barrel-shaped bungalows provide 360-degree views.
-The one-story bungalow is 1,225 square feet with two bedrooms both with king beds, a loft area with full bed, two full bathrooms, kitchen, living room, dining area, laundry room, and a private balcony overlooking stunning views of the water, landscape, and wildlife.
-The two-story bungalow is 1,425 square feet with two bedrooms with king beds, a third bedroom with bunkbeds, two full bathrooms, one-half bathroom, kitchen, living room, dining area, laundry room, and a private balcony overlooking breathtaking views.
-The kitchen is fully equipped with a pantry, granite countertops, stainless steel appliances, plenty of cabinet space, and a kitchen island with a bar-height counter with barstools for additional eating space.
+The one-story bungalow is 1,225 square feet with two bedrooms, a loft area, and two full bathrooms.
+The two-story bungalow is 1,425 square feet with three bedrooms and 2.5 bathrooms.
+Kitchens are fully equipped with granite countertops and stainless steel appliances.

 Available Bungalows: